VyrCossont/Pinput/README.md

 - Windows users: you don't need to do anything special. `pinput.exe` should just work.

 On starting Pinput, it will print `Failed to connect to a runtime: NoProcessesFound` every second until it detects a running PICO-8 or WASM-4 cartridge with Pinput support, at which point it will print a message like `connected: PICO-8, PID 18649`.
 It may also print diagnostic messages like `PS4 Controller doesn't support rumble.` depending on your OS and gamepad.

+You can connect new gamepads or haptic devices at any time, and you should see a console message when doing so.

+To use a haptic server, you'll need to run `pinput` with the `--haptics-server ws://127.0.0.1:12345` option.
+That's the default URL for Intiface Central's server; change it if your setup is different.

 Press Ctrl-C to exit when you're done.